Cobra: Game of the Normandy Breakout: Victory conditions

 Both players receive victory points for completely destroying enemy units.
-In addition, the Allied player receives victory points for each mechanized unit that exits off of the western edge of the map before Turn 7, and the German player receives points for both exiting units off the eastern edge of the map, and for maintaining supplied mechanized units that are east of Falaise and are either out of Allied zones of control or are disengagable.
+In addition, the Allied player receives victory points for each mechanized unit that exits off of the western edge of the map (into Brittany) before Turn 7, and the German player receives points for both exiting units off the eastern edge of the map, and for maintaining supplied mechanized units that are east of Falaise and are either out of Allied zones of control or are disengagable.
 The game ends at the end of Turn 13 — the player with the most victory points is the winner.